nikoly/pact-contract-test/README.md

-## Setup Pact Example

-This is an use case for Pact framework, that allows to do contract testing.
+This is a use case for Pact framework, that allows to do contract testing.
 Contract testing with Pact allows to run the tests faster than e.g., integration or system tests.

 [Pact](http://www.pact.io/)

-### As A Consumer Create and Run the Contract Tests
+# Before Start

+To install working environment for python and the project dependencies run the script

+    ./setup.sh

+and activate the venv.

+# Sample service

+There is a simple Python application in the app directory that has it's own API.
+Right now it has only one method implemented - GET.
+To start the application run:

+    python app/app.py

+The app will be available at http://localhost:5000/ .

+# Creating the contract tests

 Consumer creates a set of contract tests for HTTP API of the provider and runs them against mock service to generate JSON file - contract aka 'pact'.

+## Mock Service

 1. [Install Pact Mock Service](https://github.com/pact-foundation/pact-mock_service)